Yachim/Advent-of-Code/AoC2015/README.md

 ```

 ### itertools.combinations(iter, n)
 Returns combinations of iterable `iter`.
-Each combinations has a length of n (defaul is length of iterable).
+Each combination has a length of n (default is the length of the iterable).

 ### itertools.permutations(iter, n)
 Returns permutations of iterable `iter`.
-Each combinations has a length of n (defaul is length of iterable).
+Each permutation has a length of n (default is the length of the iterable).

 ### The difference between list, tuple and set
  - list: